-Need to import transactions, but the format is not supported?
+Finally, the solution to import your transactions in the IIF format.
 Convert CSV to IIF and import into QuickBooks (Win/Mac), (Win/Mac).
-Prepare transactions quickly in Excel and convert.
+Open files in XLS and XLSX or CSV formats.
 Review transactions in a readable view before converting

 What can I do with CSV2IIF (CSV to IIF Converter)?

 Select a file with transactions

 Review transactions and click Convert to create a IIF file

 It runs and processes your files on your computer - no data leaves your computer